Introduction

 Improve trust and confidence in the redress system

-These changes will be delivered by the following agencies:
+These improvements will be delivered by the following agencies:

 • The Crown Response Office